KarlClinckspoor/KarlClinckspoor.github.io/_drafts/exult_combat.md

 TODO: Do more testing here and apply some prints to random enemies spawned, e.g, from eggs.
 Do they spawn in patrol?
+   - No!
+Many normal enemies spawn in combat already.
+They never left the combat state and kept failing repeatedly.
+Still need to dive a bit deeper to see why they aren't giving up.
+   - Some humanoids did spawn in patrol though.

 ------------
 Funny thing is, even if they aren't hostile when encountering them (because their schedules don't